Update – 4 October 2023

 An NES prevails over district or regional plan rules except where the NES-PF specifically allows more stringent plan rules.

-The NES-PF objectives are to:
+The NES-CF objectives are to:

-The objectives are achieved through a single set of regulations under the RMA that apply to foresters throughout New Zealand.
+The objectives are achieved through a single set of regulations under the RMA that apply to commercial foresters throughout New Zealand.

 - afforestation (planting new forest)